shadowfinderstudios/FishNet-Addressables-Sample/README.md

-# FishNet-Addressables-Sample
+# FishNet-Addressables-Showcase
-An addressables 2D URP sample for FishNet in Unity created by Shadowfinder Studios.
-WIP
+A W.I.P.
+2D URP showcase for FishNet in Unity created by Shadowfinder Studios.

-Features:
-* Scene loaded at runtime when an object is collided by a player.
-* Addressable trees loaded with that global scene.
+This sample showcases different topics, among them:
+* Addressables
+* Scene loading; global, with addressable loading
-* Rideable rowboat.
+* Rideable vehicles; rowboat.

+The sample is set up to work with Unity Multiplayer Play Mode for quick testing.

 Instructions to play:

+Showcase 1 - Scene loading and addressables

 1. Walk to the right to trip the loadable area.